 The national work related to SEL offers great opportunities to meet components of the vision of The World Economic Forum's Education 4.0, a guide that can help prepare students for the 4th industrial revolution.
 The following information is provided by a 2016 Congressional brief by CASEL & the Committee for Children.

-WHY is AddyPres as a Community Partner for SEL Success?
+WHY is AP a Community Partner for SEL Success?

-The AddyPres Organization supports high level SEL frameworks, tools & CASEL recommended programs for schools & communities because we believe they build the life skills children need for the world we are handing them, NOW.
-Our KIND IDEAS GIVE PROGRAM, COMMUNITY FORUM, CREATE A SOLVER6 PROGRAM & AP Young Stewards Activation Pages are all built under the fundamental principles of SEL.
-We believe children must have 5 core life competencies to become the stewards that will regenerate the health of their home planet.
-Please contact us today to learn more about all we have to offer as your community partner!
+The AddyPres foundation supports high level SEL frameworks, tools & CASEL recommended programs for schools & communities because we believe they build the life skills children need for the world we are handing them, NOW.
+The AP GIVE PROGRAM, COMMUNITY FORUM, CREATE A SOLVER6 PROGRAM & AP Young Stewards Activation Pages are all built with fundamental principles that integrate SEL.
+We believe the 5 core competencies of SEL are fundamental for success in life, learning and future careers.
+Please onboard the AP GIVE Program from the educator toolboxes.

 WHAT Is SEL?